bbohen/order-predict/README.md

 ## Output

-The output will consist of results as seen below for each item the customer orders somewhat frequently. `Time Until Next Order` is currently only using today"s date for comparison, making this dynamic is on the [todo](TODO.md) list.
+The output will consist of results as seen below for each item the customer orders. `Time Until Next Order` is currently only using today"s date for comparison, making this dynamic is on the [todo](TODO.md) list.

 ```bash
 ---------------------------